5 Benefits of Measuring Rainfall at Your Home

 Rainfall totals matter most when you’re trying to keep your lawn and garden healthy.
 Too much or too little water can cause issues for your yard and plants.
 Using a rain gauge to measure precipitation can take the guesswork out of deciding how much to water your plants between rainfalls.
 It will also help you determine whether you should use sprinklers to water your lawn as well as measure how much water your plants are getting from the sprinklers.
 This valuable information can save you from wasting water and money, while also preventing you from over-saturating the ground.

-A rain gauge can also help you monitor if your plants and grass are getting too much water if you notice unusually large amounts of rainfall over a period of time.
+A rain measuring instrument can also help you monitor if your plants and grass are getting too much water if you notice unusually large amounts of rainfall over a period of time.
 While too little water can cause plants to dry and shrivel, too much water can lead to root problems, diseases, loss of nutrients, more insect problems, or more weeds.
 If your yard is getting too much water, you could add fill dirt, increase seeding to absorb more water, or adjust the drainage from your gutters to avoid puddles from forming.

 2. Identifying Weather Patterns and Trends for Your Neighborhood

-Is your neighborhood heading for a drought?
+Is your neighborhood headed for a drought?
 Has precipitation been increasing or decreasing?
 Measuring the weather patterns around your neighborhood can be a fun, interesting hobby and provide conversational material for your family, friends and neighbors.
 One reason to purchase a rain gauge is simply to satisfy your own curiosity about the environment around you.
 You can even teach your children about rainfall, why it matters, and what it means when it’s trending up or down.

 Monitoring rainfall amounts can even help you determine what outdoor activities to plan for the day.
 For example if there’s been a lot of overnight rain while you were sleeping, it might not be the best time to go golfing or have your children play outside in a muddy yard.